The MNPC contributes to, and facilitates, discussions around social justice and common human purpose.

-Transformational - We are committed to creating multicultural spaces where individuals can learn together relationally in order to remain connected to every person’s inherent humanity.
+Transformational spaces & resources - We are committed to creating multicultural spaces where individuals can compassionately learn together relationally and harness every person’s inherent humanity.

-Leaning in - We see all human life as a gift with responsibilities, conditions, limitations and systems which set their identity.
+3. Leaning into our suffering as people of colour - We see all human life as a gift with responsibilities, conditions, limitations and systems which set our identity.
 We place value on all elements of the human psyche,

-Blame and shame - To engage and facilitate compassionate inquiry beyond our comfort zone and understand our relation to “whiteness” without compromising our integrity and objectives.
+4. Blame and shame - To engage and facilitate compassionate inquiry beyond our comfort zone and understand our relation to “whiteness” without compromising our integrity and objectives.
 We also aim to understand our

 relationship to other racial groups and their complexities.
 Emotional emancipation from trauma is a multi-dimensional process and not necessarily a 'black against white' phenomenon.